Simoniuzzo/Unlockerator/README.md

 # Unlockerator

-Unlockerator is a tool that allows you to unlock DLCs for games on Steam, on both Windows and Linux.
+Unlockerator is a tool that allows you to unlock DLCs for games on Steam, on both Windows and Linux(Proton/Native).

 ## Features